Jacob is a popular choice in the UK, ranked #41 in 2025. There's a good chance they'll share their name with at least one classmate throughout school.

 Common questions about the name Jacob

 Unlikely.
-With around 1,484 UK babies named Jacob per year, your child will almost certainly be the only Jacob in his class, and possibly the only one in the whole school.
+With around 1,258 UK babies named Jacob per year, your child will almost certainly be the only Jacob in their class, and possibly the only one in the whole school.

 The name Jacob has Hebrew origins and means "Supplanter".
 Names with clear etymological roots tend to age well — they carry weight beyond fashion cycles and give children a story to tell about their name.